assembl/assembl/doc/INSTALL.rst

 If you use vagrant, we have a few processes that expect to use socket files in %(here)s.
 Vagrant does not allow creating sockets in a shared folder; so if you insist on using vagrant, make sure to move sockets locations.
-There is one is supervisord.conf, and one in an unknown location.
+Some are defined in supervisord.conf.tmpl, and changes.socket is defined in the .ini files.

 Updating an environment
 -----------------------